 1. Reply quickly.
 Promptly and completely.
 I answer all their questions directly and offer helpful suggestions.

 2. Make it Seamless.
-I make doing business smooth and hassle-free.
+I make doing business smooth, pleasant, and hassle-free.
 I always make the next step easy and clear.
 And I avoid creating obstacles and delays.

 3. Create Excitement.
 From the very start, my clients are thrilled, expecting their event will be sensational.
 Before, during, and afterward, they come to expect their party will be everything they hope for, and more.